mripv6/piperInstall/README.md

 and testing the piper voice model.
 I decided to use python 3.13 and the GPL version of piper.
 The resulting voice model will be compatible with the MIT licensed version of piper used in N1MM+.
-These scripts have been tested under Linux Mint 22 and Windows WSL Ubuntu (see note below.)
+These scripts have been tested under Linux Mint 22 and Windows WSL Ubuntu 24.
+(See note below.)

 Others are working on scripts to use with
 Windows 11, which probably makes more sense because N1MM also runs under Windows and